The Children’s Online Privacy Protection Act (COPPA)

 Complying With COPPA

-• Ensure there is the employment of reasonable efforts considering available means and technological tools to provide notice to parents of practices concerning collecting, using, or disclosing personal information from children under age 13
+- Ensure reasonable efforts are employed, considering available means and technological tools, to provide parents with notice of practices concerning collecting, using, or disclosing personal information from children under the age of 13.

-• Obtain verifiable parental consent before any collection, use, or disclosure of personal information from children under age 13
+- Obtain verifiable parental consent before collecting, using, or disclosing personal information from children under 13.

-• Ensure that reasonable security procedures are in place to protect the confidentiality of personal information collected from children under age 13
+- Ensure that reasonable security procedures are in place to protect the confidentiality of personal information collected from children under the age of 13.

-• Maintain data minimization practices for personal information collected from a child by collecting and keeping such data only to the extent and as long as is necessary to fulfill the purpose for which collected
+- Maintain data minimization practices for personal information collected from a child by collecting and keeping such data only to the extent and as long as necessary to fulfill the purpose for which it was collected.

 Due to the onerous and rigorous measures required when knowingly collecting data from children under 13, many operators explicitly state that such age segments are not permitted to use their web properties.